NVIDIA/cccl/README.md

 > **Note**
 > There are also conda packages with names like `cuda-cccl`.
 > Those packages contain the CCCL versions shipped as part of the CUDA Toolkit, but are designed for internal use by the CUDA Toolkit.
-> Use `cccl` for the latest versions and compatibility with CMake and host compilers.
+> Use `cccl` for the latest versions and compatibility with conda compilers.
 > See the [cccl conda-forge recipe](https://github.com/conda-forge/cccl-feedstock/blob/main/recipe/meta.yaml) for more information.

 ##### CMake Integration